Mets eliminated despite 10-3 win over Marlins | New Country 923

 In his final scheduled start of the season, deGrom (11-8) got some rare extensive run support and allowed only two hits in seven shutout innings.
 He walked one and struck out seven to increase his NL-leading total to 255.

+“Kind of a weird night,” deGrom said.
+“I’m happy with how I kind of ended my season, but not happy with where we’re at. … So it’s a tough night, a tough pill to swallow, but I think we proved that we can win baseball games.”

-The right-hander finished the year with 23 consecutive scoreless innings — going exactly seven in each of his last eight starts and 12 of 13 to surpass 200 innings for the third straight season.
-He lowered his ERA to 2.43, just behind Los Angeles Dodgers lefty Hyun-Jin Ryu (2.41) for best in the majors.
+The right-hander permitted one run over his final four starts and finished the year with 23 consecutive scoreless innings — going exactly seven in each of his last eight outings and 12 of 13 to surpass 200 innings for the third straight season.
+He lowered his ERA to 2.43, just behind Dodgers lefty Hyun-Jin Ryu (2.41) for best in the majors.

-After winning his first NL Cy Young Award with just 10 wins last year, deGrom appears poised to make it two in a row.
+After capturing his first NL Cy Young Award with just 10 wins last year, deGrom appears poised to make it two in a row.

-“In my mind, he’s got a pretty commanding lead,” manager Mickey Callaway said before the game.
+“That would mean a lot.
+It’d be a huge honor,” he said.
+“I guess you do kind of set personal goals, but tonight we fell short of a team goal.
+So it’s kind of mixed emotions and nobody in here is real happy that we’re eliminated.”

 FAMILY TIES